CatalogueLegacies/antconc.github.io/_episodes/05-wordlists.md

 >{: .solution}
 {: .challenge}

->## Task 2: What might the variant uses of the verb `enter` infer about language use in the dataset as a whole?
+>## Task 2: What might the variant uses of the verb "enter" infer about language use in the dataset as a whole?
->* Use the `Word List` tab to count all word types, then use the sorting options to help you navigate to variants of the verb `enter` and their use in context.
+>* Use the `Word List` tab to count all word types, then use the sorting options to help you navigate to variants of the verb "enter" and their use in context.
 >
 >>## Solution
 >>
 >>1.
 Remove any text from the search box, select `Sort by Word` and hit `Start`.
 >>2.
-Browse to the string `enter`.
-There are five word varients of `enter` with frequencies as follows:
+Browse to the string "enter".
+There are five word varients of "enter" with frequencies as follows:
 >>>* Enter: 1
 >>>* enter: 54
 >>>* entered: 25
 >>>* entering : 18
 >>>* enters:  110
 >>3.
-Note the lack of entries in the past tense form (`entered`) and the active present participle form (`entering`).
-Instead the third-person present form dominates, used in speech to refer to individuals, such as in `She enters`, `Samir enters`, or `Gene enters`.
+Note the lack of entries in the past tense form ("entered") and the active present participle form ("entering").
+Instead the third-person present form dominates, used in speech to refer to individuals, such as in "She enters", "Samir enters", or "Gene enters".
->>4. `Enter` can also be used in both the plural present form - `they enter` - and the future tense form - `He/She/It/You/We/They will/shall enter` - so we need to check which usage is most common in the corpus.
-To do this, click on the word form `enter` and look at the output in the `Concordance` tab.
-Note that the output shows a predominant use of the present tense form of enter, such as in `who enter from the left`, `are about to enter it`, `tries to enter through a door`.
+>>4.
+"Enter" can also be used in both the plural present form - "they enter" - and the future tense form - "He/She/It/You/We/They will/shall enter" - so we need to check which usage is most common in the corpus.
+To do this, click on the word form "enter" and look at the output in the `Concordance` tab.
+Note that the output shows a predominant use of the present tense form of enter, such as in "who enter from the left", "are about to enter it", "tries to enter through a door".
 >>5.
-What we can conclude then is that the verb `enter` is used largely in the present tense.
+What we can conclude then is that the verb "enter" is used largely in the present tense.
 We can infer - pending further investigation - that the curatorial descriptions in the corpus describe what is in front of the curator rather than, for example, describe the life of the object or its principle characters.
 >{: .solution}
 {: .challenge}

->## Task 3: Find the word variants of the string `behind` and estimate their use relative to each other.
+>## Task 3: Find the word variants of the string "behind" and estimate their use relative to each other.
 Without looking at the concordances for these, discuss what hypotheses might explain this result.
 >* Use the `Word List` tab to count all word types and then use the output to make an estimate.
 Note: you may need to do some calculation outside of AntConc.
 >
 >>## Solution
 >>
 >>1.
 Remove any text from the search box, select `Sort by Word` and hit `Start`.
 >>2.
-Browse to the string `behind`.
-There are two word varients in the corpus: `behind` and `Behind`.
-Their use is roughly 50/50 (with slightly more uses of `behind`).
+Browse to the string "behind".
+There are two word varients in the corpus: "behind" and "Behind".
+Their use is roughly 50/50 (with slightly more uses of "behind").
 >>3.
-In most cases, `Behind` would be used at the start of a sentence.
-With this capitalised form accounting for roughly half of the total uses of the word `behind`, we can infer a series of possible hypotheses (with increasing uncertainty) about the corpus:
+In most cases, "Behind" would be used at the start of a sentence.
+With this capitalised form accounting for roughly half of the total uses of the word "behind", we can infer a series of possible hypotheses (with increasing uncertainty) about the corpus:
->>>* The word `behind` is used often at the start of a sentence.
+>>>* The word "behind" is used often at the start of a sentence.
 >>>* Postitional/spatial words might frequently be used at the start of sentences.
->>>* The high frequency of capitalised varients of words like `behind` in the form of prepositions, could indicate the presence in the corpus of many short sentences (because frequent capitalisation is a rough proxy for short sentence length).
+>>>* The high frequency of capitalised varients of words like "behind" in the form of prepositions, could indicate the presence in the corpus of many short sentences (because frequent capitalisation is a rough proxy for short sentence length).
 >{: .solution}
 {: .challenge}